This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Comparison Between FM and PM”.

 5. The frequency deviation is proportional to frequency in phase modulated signal.

-Explanation: For a phase modulated signal, the frequency deviation is proportional to amplitude.
+Explanation: In phase modulation, the phase of the carrier signal is varied with respect to the amplitude of the message signal.
+For a phase modulated signal, the frequency deviation is proportional to amplitude.

 6. Which is the true statement about frequency deviation in frequency modulation?

 a) frequency deviation is proportional to carrier signal frequency